dan-madsen/AzNetworkDiagram/README.md

 # Recommendation
 It is inevitable that large environments make the diagram **very large** (in this case "wide"), but zooming into the PDF or SVG works the best.
 In cases where diagrams gets too big/wide, you should consider scoping the digram (ie. utilize **-Subscriptions "subid","subid2"....**) to create smaller diagrams with a scope that matches your deployment(s), instead of your entire infrastructure.
 For many environments, you could probably go with something like this:
-- A management group diagram (-OnlyMgmtGroups $true)
+- A management group diagram (-OnlyMgmtGroups)
-- A core network diagram (-OnlyCoreNetwork $true) that spans part of your infrastructure (or maybe everything), which will include the core network resources listed under "Currently supported resources"
+- A core network diagram (-SkipNonCoreNetwork) that spans part of your core infrastructure (or maybe everything), which will only include the core network resources listed under "Currently supported resources"
 - Multiple minor diagrams for individual workloads

 ---